Are Allowances For Good for Kids?

 Independence

 When kids have the opportunity to manage their own money, they often gain a sense of independence.
-This can be a helpful confidence booster and provide them with valuable decision-making skills that they can carry over into other parts of their life.
+This can be a helpful confidence booster and provide them with valuable decision-making skills that they can carry over into other parts of their lives.

 Understanding Consequences